-A course of conduct refers to a pattern of behavior composed of a series of acts happening over a given period, regardless of how short, showing continuity of purpose.
+A course of conduct refers to a pattern of behavior composed of a series of acts happening over a given period, regardless of how short, which shows continuity of purpose.

 The Legal Meaning of Reasonable Fear

 Regarding whether you intended to make the victim reasonably fear for their safety, the judge will decide this by scrutinizing the facts surrounding your case.
 But, remember that courts have ruled that whether a person makes a threat with the specific intent of causing fear is reserved for actual threats.
-Actual threats don’t include constitutionally protected speeches, joking utterances/expressions, or exaggerating political statements.
+Actual threats don’t include constitutionally protected speech, joking utterances/expressions, or exaggerated political statements.

 The Meaning of Credible Threats

-Per this law, credible threats are threats that cause the person who is being threatened to reasonably fear for their safety or that of their immediate family members and those that the party making the threats is capable of carrying them out.
-Credible threats could be made electronically, orally, or in writing.
-They could also be inferred by a series of behavior or a combination of behavior and statements.
+Per this law, credible threats are threats that cause the person who is being threatened to reasonably fear for their safety or that of their immediate family members.
+Credible threats are those that are capable of being carried out by the party making the threats.
+They can be made electronically, orally, or in writing.
+They could also be inferred by a series of behaviors or a combination of behavior and statements.

 Penalties for Stalking